emanuelpina/emanuelpina.pt/content/posts/goatcounter.md

 >
 >There is no information stored in the browser with e.g. cookies. [^1]

-So what data does GoatHunter collect?
+So what data does GoatCounter collect?

 - URL of the visited page;
 - Referer header;